Key Takeaways

 2.3.
 Past cybersecurity incidents

-Studying past cybersecurity incidents is like investigating a crime scene; each incident provides important insight into the vulnerabilities exploited and methods utilized by cybercriminals.
+Examining previous cybersecurity incidents is comparable to analyzing a crime scene.
+Each incident offers valuable insights into the vulnerabilities exploited and the techniques used by cybercriminals.

 2.3.1.
 SolarWinds Cyberattack (2020)